mr-ravin/lambda_psi_neuron_field_experiment/design.md

 ## 5.6 Learned Lambda/Psi extraction

-`ComparisonNetwork.field_values()` extracts the learned field values from the best restored model.
+`ComparisonNetwork.field_values()` extracts the learned field values from the restored validation-selected model.

 For field-enabled variants, the following are available: